sauravchirania/vedic-mathematics/README.md

 # Vedic Mathematics
 The project implements Vedic mathematical algorithms in C++ and python

+**add.py -**
+It takes two numbers as input and returns the sum of the numbers as output.
+The inputs can have any number of digits.

 **multiply1.py -**
 It takes two numbers as input and returns the product of the numbers as output.
 The inputs can have any number of digits.